Can an excess of Vitamin D be harmful to your health?

 “Vitamin A is one of the best examples of [acute vitamin toxicity],” said Dr Guallar.
 Unlike water-soluble vitamins, in which excess is excreted in the urine, fat-soluble vitamins like A are stored in the body for longer periods of time.
 While those who take vitamin A may be concerned that they’re not getting enough of this nutrient, in fact the opposite is more often true: generally speaking, the body absorbs vitamin A very efficiently; however your body has no way of getting rid of vitamin A. If you take more than your body needs, it sits and builds up, leading to potentially severe health problems.

-“For older people especially, you really should not take vitamin A,” said Dr Tucker.
+“For older people especially, you really should not take vitamin A and vitamin D,” said Dr Tucker.
 “Rather than having trouble absorbing vitamin A, they have trouble eliminating vitamin A, so it can become toxic and accumulate in your liver.”